 If a state has adopted the Annuity Disclosure Model Regulation (#245), the state may have also adopted an additional phrase to explain that the requirements of this section are intended to supplement and not replace the disclosure requirements of the Annuity Disclosure Model Regulation.
-The examiner should refer to the applicable state's specific regulation.
+Refer to your state's specific regulation.